flexera-public/policy_templates/cost/superseded_instance/README.md

 ### What it does

 This Policy Template uses data in [Policies Data](https://github.com/rightscale/policy_templates/tree/master/data) to determine if an instance type has been superseded, it will then list all the instances that have been superseded and their types.
+This policy supports AWS, Azure, and AzureCSP.
+It also allows use of AMD, and Burstable types as replacement.
+There are fundamental differences between this and Optima Superseded Instances recommendations.

 ### Usage

 The Superseded Instances Policy Template is used to monitor an account a generate a list of superseded instances.
 It uses optima bill analysis data to get a list of instances used in the month and their possible new types.
-It will then report on them, it will also warn you by *bolding* them in the list if they may need additional manual intervention to upgrade them, for example, they might need to be put in a vpc, or use a enhanced networking enabled image.
+It will then report on them, it will also warn you by *bolding* them in the list if they may need additional functionality to upgrade them, for example, they might need to be put in a vpc, or use a enhanced networking enabled image.

-### Prerequesites
+### Permissions
 - The `billing_center_viewer` role

 #### Input Parameters